ethereum/consensus-specs/specs/core/0_beacon-chain.md

 | `INCLUDER_REWARD_QUOTIENT` | `2**3` (= 8) |
 | `INACTIVITY_PENALTY_QUOTIENT` | `2**34` (= 131,072) |

-* The `BASE_REWARD_QUOTIENT` constant dictates the per-epoch interest rate assuming all [validators](#dfn-validator) are participating, assuming total deposits of 1 ETH.
-It corresponds to ~2.57% annual interest assuming 10 million participating ETH.
+* The `BASE_REWARD_QUOTIENT` constant dictates the per-epoch reward.
+It corresponds to ~2.54% annual interest assuming 10 million participating ETH in every epoch.
 * The `INACTIVITY_PENALTY_QUOTIENT` equals `SQRT_E_DROP_TIME**2` where `SQRT_E_DROP_TIME := 2**17 slots` (~9 days) is the amount of time it takes for the inactivity penalty to cut deposits of non-participating [validators](#dfn-validator) by ~39.4%.
 The portion lost by offline [validators](#dfn-validator) after `D` epochs is about `D*D/2/INACTIVITY_PENALTY_QUOTIENT`.

 ### Status codes